Optimal Portfolio Using Factor Graphical Lasso: Monte Carlo

 \section{Monte Carlo}

 In order to validate our theoretical results, we perform several simulation studies which are divided into four parts.
 The first set of results computes the empirical convergence rates and compares them with the theoretical expressions derived in Theorems \ref{theor3}-\ref{theor5}.
 The second set of results compares the performance of the FGL with several alternative models for estimating covariance and precision matrix.
 To highlight the benefit of using the information about factor structure as opposed to standard graphical models, we include Graphical Lasso by \cite{GLASSO} (GL) that does not account for the factor structure.
 To explore the benefits of using FGL for error quantification in \eqref{equa18}, we consider several alternative estimators of covariance/precision matrix of the idiosyncratic component in \eqref{equa18}: (1) linear shrinkage estimator of covariance developed by \cite{Ledoit2004} further referred to as Factor LW or FLW; (2) nonlinear shrinkage estimator of covariance by \cite{ledoit2017nonlinear} (Factor NLW or FNLW); (3) POET (\cite{fan2013POET}); (4) constrained $\ell_{1}$-minimization for inverse matrix estimator, Clime (\cite{cai2011constrained}) (Factor Clime or FClime).
 Furthermore, we discovered that in certain setups the estimator of covariance produced by POET is not positive definite.
 In such cases we use the matrix symmetrization procedure as in \cite{fan2018elliptical} and then use eigenvalue cleaning as in \cite{Callot2017} and \cite{Hautsch2012}.
 This estimator is referred to as Projected POET; it coincides with POET when the covariance estimator produced by the latter is positive definite.
-The third set of results examines the performance of FGL and Robust FGL (described in Subsection 4.6) when the dependent variable follows elliptical distribution.
+The third set of results examines the performance of FGL and Robust FGL (described in Supplemental Appendix \ref{appendixA10}) when the dependent variable follows elliptical distribution.
 The fourth set of results explores the sensitivity of portfolios constructed using different covariance and precision estimators of interest when the pervasiveness assumption \ref{A2} is relaxed, that is, when the gap between the diverging and bounded eigenvalues decreases.
 All exercises in this section use 100 Monte Carlo simulations.
+We consider the following setup: let $p = T^{\delta}$, $\delta = 0.85$, $K = 2(\log T)^{0.5}$ and $T = \lbrack 2^h \rbrack, \ \text{for} \ h=7,7.5,8,\ldots,9.5$.
+A sparse precision matrix of the idiosyncratic components is constructed as follows: we first generate the adjacency matrix using a random graph structure.
+Define a $p \times p$ adjacency matrix $\bA_{\varepsilon}$ which is used to represent the structure of the graph: